-A contingent liability should be disclosed if any of the conditions for liability recognition do not meet the above criteria and there is at least a reasonable possibility that a loss may be incurred.
-See Note 20-Contingencies for additional information.
+A contingent liability is disclosed if any of the conditions for liability recognition do not meet the above criteria and there is at least a reasonable possibility that a loss may be incurred.
+See Note 22-Contingencies for additional information.